sjanhunen/dokimazo/papers/one-question.rst

 What's amazing about this scene recorded in Mark 12 is how Jesus takes something that was intended as a trap and uses it for powerful teaching in a way that I had never considered before.

-TBD: I actually believe that these guys, while they were trying to entangle the Lord, actually asked Him questions that they themselves were struggling with.

 The Pharisees & Herodians
 -------------------------